 Returning Security Deposits in Texas

 So, how long after the tenant has moved out does the landlord have to return their security deposit?
 First and foremost, the tenant’s forwarding address must be provided to the landlord, even if they evict them.
-Once the landlord has it, they must return the security deposit (or whatever is left of it) 30 days after the tenant leaves the unit.
+Once the landlord has it, they must return the security deposit (or whatever is left of it) 30 days after the tenant leaves the unit and must have a forwarding address for the tenant.

 If there are deductions, then the landlord must give their tenant an itemized list of deductions within the 30-day period.
 If the landlord fails to do this, they may lose the right to hold or charge the tenant any amount.
 In addition, the landlord may also be required to pay the tenant court and attorney fees should the tenant win a lawsuit.